A. Notice of Non-Discrimination; Complaints Concerning Discrimination, Hostile Environment, and/or Sexual Harassment under Title IX.

 Campbell University is committed to providing a safe and non-discriminatory learning, living, and working environment for all members of the University community.
 The University does not discriminate on the basis of sex or gender in any of its education or employment programs and activities.
 Title IX of the Education Amendments of 1972 prohibits discrimination on the basis of sex in the University’s programs and activities.
 The University will respond to complaints or reports about prohibited conduct with measures designed to stop the behavior, eliminate any such discrimination, prevent the recurrence of the prohibited conduct, and remediate any adverse effects of such conduct on campus or in University-related programs or activities.
 This may include the implementation of interim restriction(s).
 The University has an obligation to make reasonable efforts to investigate and address complaints or reports of sex discrimination, including but not limited to, sexual violence, sexual harassment, sexual assault, stalking, dating/domestic violence, retaliation, and other related forms of sex discrimination or sexual misconduct, whenever it becomes aware of such a complaint or report.
 Collectively, these terms are referred to in this policy as “Sexual Misconduct.”
 Once made aware, the University must conduct an investigation regardless of how the information was brought to the University’s attention or the extent to which the Complainant wishes to participate or be involved.
 This policy refers to the individual who is the alleged victim of the behavior(s) in question as the “Complainant” and the alleged to have committed the violation of the policy as the “Respondent.”

-Students who believe they have been subjected to discrimination or harassment in violation of Title IX should follow the procedures outlined in this policy to report these concerns immediately to the Title IX Coordinator identified below.
+Students, staff, and faculty who believe they have been subjected to discrimination or harassment in violation of Title IX should follow the procedures outlined in this policy to report these concerns immediately to the Title IX Coordinator identified below.
 Title IX prohibits retaliation by any student and/or employee against anyone who reports an alleged Title IX violation.

 Inquiries, regarding the application of Title IX and other laws, regulations and policies prohibiting discrimination may be directed to Mrs. Kellie Nothstine, Title IX Coordinator, P.O.
 Box 95 (Wallace Student Center, Room 237), Buies Creek, NC, 27506, 910-893-2039 / FAX 910-893-1534; email@example.com, or Ms. Malinda Ashcraft, Deputy Title IX Coordinator, firstname.lastname@example.org.